Makktu/NoteJS/README.md

 Inspired by the humble sticky note or scrap paper, NoteJS provides just enough functionality to be useful without the complexity and overhead of larger development environments.

 The entire application is built with vanilla JavaScript - no frameworks, no build systems, no package managers.
-This keeps the tool lightweight, portable, and focused on its core purpose: quickly testing JavaScript code.
+This keeps the tool lightweight, portable, and focused on its core purpose: quickly testing code snippets.

 ## Limitations

 - No file system access (by browser security design)
-- Limited to JavaScript (TypeScript not supported in this version)
+- Limited to JavaScript
 - No persistent storage (yet)

 ## Future Plans